Florida hospital offers to discharge alleged malpractice victim’s bills in exchange for silence, daughter says - NewsBreak

 Neither Krishnamoorthy nor his attorney have responded to requests for comment.

-In an email to Davis’ daughter Sabrina, hospital attorney Tracy Falkowitz allegedly said her father’s medical bills would be discharged if she signed a “confidentiality agreement and a non-disparagement agreement.”Florida lawmaker on wrongful death reform: ‘Doctors who want to be protected need to leave the state’
+In an email to Davis’ daughter Sabrina, hospital attorney Tracy Falkowitz allegedly said her father’s medical bills would be discharged if she signed a “confidentiality agreement and a non-disparagement agreement.”An ’emusing’ encounter: Putnam County deputy comes face-to-face with feathered fugitive

 Sabrina Davis has been critical of the hospital and the Florida Wrongful Death Act that does not allow children 25 years or older to sue for malpractice in the death of a single parent.
 The law also does not allow parents to sue for malpractice in the death of a child 25 years or older.